 (click on picture to enlarge certificate of mastery 2006)

-**SiFu Carroll is no longer associated with SiFu Savage due to a falling out that occurred in 2011 over professional/ethical differences.
+**SiFu Carroll is no longer associated with SiFu Savage since 2011.
 All though no longer associated, these statements stand for themselves.